 Summer tips to keep your dog cool and happy

 Lots and lots of FRESH water is very important.
-Your dog should always have access to clean fresh water in the summer.
+Your dog should always have access to clean freshwater in the summer.
 Change water bowls frequently and take water with you when you go out with your dog.

 Try and plan your activities to avoid the warmest parts of the day.
 Early morning walks in the summer and ones later in the evening will be more enjoyable for you as well.

 If your dog’s outside area has shade in the morning it might not have the same coverage as the sun moves throughout the day, make sure your dog can get away from the sun during the hottest parts of the day.

 Lakes, rivers and small kid pools can be a great way for your dog to exercise and cool off on a hot summer day.
 If you don’t have access to any of these, sometimes a good soak down with the hose works just as well.

 Some dogs will dig more when it gets hot.
 They do this to find a cool place to lie down.
-Digging a hole can provide your dog a cooler place to relax.
+Digging a hole can provide your dog with a cooler place to relax.

 Have you ever walked across the driveway with bare feet on a hot day?
-It’s not very comfortable is it?
+It’s not very comfortable, is it?
 Try and keep you do of paved surfaces when it gets hot outside.
-Stick to grass and lighter colored surfaces that don’t attract the heat or put booties on your dog if necessary.
+Stick to grass and lighter coloured surfaces that don’t attract the heat or put booties on your dog if necessary.

-Does your dog’s breathing seem labored?
+Does your dog’s breathing seem laboured?
 Is it lethargic?
 Is it drooling much more than it normally does?
-These are all possible signs that your dog is feeling the stress form the heat and maybe dehydrated.
+These are all possible signs that your dog is feeling the stress from the heat and maybe dehydrated.